vvnsrzn/www/content/projects/radiofrance-svelte-youtube-lite.md

 ---
-title: 'Radiofrance svelte-youtube-lite'
+title: "Radiofrance svelte-youtube-lite"
-description: 'My very first open source contriubtion on Svelte'
+description: "My very first open source contriubtion on Svelte"
-stack: ['SvelteKit', 'Playwright']
+stack: ["SvelteKit", "Playwright"]
 ---

-*At Hublo, we work with SvelteKit.
-Before starting my new job, I had to learn this framework.*
+_At Hublo, we work with SvelteKit.
+Before starting my new job, I had to learn this framework._

-*One of the best ways to do so, is also by contributing on Open Source projects.
-IMO, the smaller, the better! (again)*
+_One of the best ways to do so, is also by contributing on Open Source projects.
+IMO, the smaller, the better! (again)_

 # Radiofrance svelte-youtube-lite